The Poem of Ecstasy: Music

 Shadows of life, to you I bring audacity!

-He approved the following text for the program notes at the premiere of the symphony:
+He approved the following text for the program notes at the premiere:

 The Poem of Ecstasy is the Joy of Liberated Action.
 The Cosmos, i.e., Spirit, is Eternal Creation without External Motivation, a Divine Play of Worlds.
 The Creative Spirit, i.e., the Universe at Play, is not conscious of the Absoluteness of its creativeness, having subordinated itself to a Finality and made creativity a means toward an end.
 The stronger the pulse beat of life and the more rapid the precipitation of rhythms, the more clearly the awareness comes to the Spirit that it is consubstantial with creativity itself.
 When the Spirit has attained the supreme culmination of its activity and has been torn away from the embraces of teleology and relativity, when it has exhausted completely its substance and its liberated active energy, the Time of Ecstasy shall arrive.

-Modest Altschuler, who helped Scriabin revise the score in Switzerland in 1907, and who conducted the premiere with the Russian Symphony Orchestra of New York on 10 December 1908, reported that Scriabin's implied program (which does not appear in the score) is based on three main ideas: his soul in the orgy of love, the realization of a fantastical dream, and the glory of his own art.
+Modest Altschuler, who helped Scriabin revise the score in Switzerland in 1907 and conducted the premiere with the Russian Symphony Orchestra of New York on 10 December 1908, reported that Scriabin's implied program (which does not appear in the score) is based on three main ideas: his soul in the orgy of love, the realization of a fantastical dream, and the glory of his own art.